EAISI/OJN-EPV-benchmark/README.md

 The benchmark was created using pass-specific data from various matches in our database.

 **Important**: The data for the benchmark are from matches that were not in either train, validation, or test sets to ensure an unbiased evaluation.

-The data includes a tracking snapshot for player and ball positions, as well as player velocities.
+The data includes a tracking snapshot for player and ball positions, as well as player velocities. **All x coordinates range from -52.5 to 52.5, and all y coordinates range from -34 to 34.** The ball is annotated as 0 in both the team and player columns. `playing_direction_event` is `True` when the event took place from left to right, otherwise `False`.

 ## Benchmark Creation Process

 1. **Pass-specific state selection**: Game states involving pass events were selected from our database, ensuring they were not included in the training, validation, or test sets used for model development.
 2. **Pass state modification**: Modified pass states were created by realistically altering aspects of real game states relevant to passing, such as player positions and player velocities.
-3.  **Comparative pass state selection**: Pairs of similar game states with subtle differences in pass-related features were selected.
-4.  **Expert input**: Football experts with expertise in pass evaluation provided relative EPV assignments for each pass-specific game state pair.
+3. **Expert input**: Football experts with expertise in pass evaluation provided relative EPV assignments for each pass-specific game state pair.

 ## Benchmark Usage

 To evaluate the pass component of an EPV model using the current OJN-EPV benchmark:

 1. Access the modified pass states in the `OJN-Pass-EPV-benchmark` folder.
-2. Compute the EPV for each modified game state pair using your EPV model.
+2. Compute the EPV for each game state pair using your EPV model.
 3. Compare the model's predicted relative EPV with the expert-assigned relative EPV.
 4. Aggregate the results to assess the model's performance in evaluating pass value.